The many classical faces of quantum structures: Introduction

 The traditional formalism of quantum theory holds that the \emph{(pure) state space} is a Hilbert space $H$, that \emph{(sharp) observables} correspond to self-adjoint operators on that Hilbert space, and that \emph{(undisturbed) evolution} corresponds to unitary operators.
 Algebraic quantum theory instead takes the observables as primitive, and the state space is a derived notion.
 Self-adjoint operators combine with unitaries to give all bounded operators, and these form a so-called C*-algebra $B(H)$.
 However, superselection rules mandate that not all self-adjoint operators correspond to valid observables.
-Thus one considers arbitrary C*-algebras, rather than only those of the form $B(H)$.
-Nevertheless it turns out that any C*-algebra $A$ embeds into $B(H)$ for some Hilbert space $H$, and in that sense C*-algebra theory faithfully captures quantum theory.
+Thus, one considers arbitrary C*-algebras, rather than only those of the form $B(H)$.
+Nevertheless, it turns out that any C*-algebra $A$ embeds into $B(H)$ for some Hilbert space $H$, and in that sense C*-algebra theory faithfully captures quantum theory.
 Finally, one could impose extra conditions on a C*-algebra, leading to so-called AW*-algebras, and W*-algebras, also known as von Neumann algebras.
-A good example to keep in mind is the algebra $\M_n(\C)$ of $n$-by-$n$ complex matrices, or direct sums $\M_{n_1}(\C) \oplus \cdots \oplus \M_{n_k}(\C)$.
+A good example to keep in mind is the algebra $\M_n(\C)$ of $n$-by-$n$ complex matrices, that models (the observables of) an $n$-level system, or direct sums $\M_{n_1}(\C) \oplus \cdots \oplus \M_{n_k}(\C)$.

 To pass from pure to mixed states (density matrices), from sharp to unsharp observables (positive operator valued measurements), and from undisturbed evolution to including measurement (quantum channels), the traditional formalism prescribes completely positive maps.
 These find their natural home in the algebraic formulation.
 States of a C*-algebra $A$ can then be recovered as unital (completely) positive maps $A \to \C$.
 Observables with $n$ outcomes are unital (completely) positive maps $\C^n \to A$; sharp observables correspond to homomorphisms.
 Evolution is described by a completely positive map $A \to A$; undisturbed evolution corresponds to a homomorphism.
+Indeed, if $A=\M_n(\C)$, then states $A \to \C$ are precisely density matrices; observables $\C^n \to A$ are precisely positive operator valued measurements with $n$ outcomes; completely positive maps $A \to A$ are precisely those that map density matrices to density matrices; and homomorphisms $A \to A$ are precisely the linear functions that map pure states to pure states.